ForgeApps/anaconda/README.markdown

 * `anaconda:manager:uploads-starting` fired when the form is submitted and Anaconda starts uploading the selected files
 * `anaconda:manager:upload-completed` fired each time an upload is completed
 * `anaconda:manager:all-uploads-completed` fired once all uploads have completed
+* `anaconda:file-selected` fired when a file is selected
 * `anaconda:file-upload-failed` fired when an upload fails
 * `anaconda:file-upload-started` fired for each upload when it is started
-* `anaconda:valid-file-selected` fired when a file is selected
-* `anaconda:invalid-file-selected` fired when a non-permitted file type is selected
+* `anaconda:invalid-file-type-selected` fired when a non-permitted file type is selected
 * `anaconda:file-upload-completed` fired when an upload is completed
-* `anaconda:remove-file` fired when a file is removed

 If you return false to the following events it will prevent the default behavior: